flamanta/flamanta/README.md

 ### Goals for 2020

-- 📝 &nbsp; Finish my personal notes on Electromagnetism and Digital Systems Lab.
+- 📝 &nbsp; Finished my notes on EM.
+Doing up notes on Digital Systems Lab as I take the course.

-- 💻 &nbsp; Redeploy a half adder on PYNQ-Z2 using Verilog.
+- 💻 &nbsp; Deployed a full adder on PYNQ-Z2 using Verilog.
+No soldering required!

 - 💤 &nbsp; Get more rest and exercise to stay healthy!